WLOGSolutions/Keras_and_Shiny/README.md

 ...\Keras_and_Shiny\R><b>rsuite proj zip --version 1.0</b>
 </pre>

 When developing the project from scratch and having it under Git or SVN control, we would not need to manually provide `--version`.
-Also if we can build the package in a specific directory we can add option for path, e.g. `-p C:\Users\Ja\Desktop\`.
+Also if we want to build the package in a specific directory we can add option for path, e.g. `-p C:\Users\Ja\Desktop\`.

 After the deployment package is build, we can see that it contains all scripts, our custom packages as binaries, all R dependencies installed and also the entire conda environment inside.
 Now you can unzip and run it on any machine that has the same OS (here: Windows x64) and R installed.
 You do not have to install or configure anything more on production.